claytondukes/codeiumSPR/README.md

 ## Usage

-1. Export your Windsurf chat history to a text file
+1. copy/paste your entire chat history to a text file
 2. Run the parser:

 ```bash